 This week take a few moments to view this site:

-Check out the YouTube Video of the Week, The Time You Have (In Jelly Beans) at
+Check out the YouTube Video of the Week at

 Diocesan Library Resource of the Week